bleonheart/Lilia/documentation/docs/libraries/lia.darkrp.md

 **Purpose**

-Sends a notification to the specified client.
+Sends a localized notification to the specified client.
 The second and third parameters mirror the DarkRP API but are ignored by this implementation.

 **Parameters**